donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

 it is received and delivered locally (as the destination address of the outmost IP header matches the eNB IP address).
-The local delivery process will forward the packet, via an UDP socket, to a dedicated application called EpcEnbApplication.
+The local delivery process will forward the packet, via an UDP socket, to a dedicated application called NgcEnbApplication.
 This application then performs the following operations:

  #. it removes the GTP header and retrieves the TEID which is